Aviation radio is AM instead of FM.

 The capture effect is when a stronger signal suppresses a weaker signal.
 You can see why this would be a problem in aviation where a nearby aircraft could inadvertently override ATC.
 With the use of AM in aviation, multiple signals transmitted on the same channel can be heard.

 AM signals can travel greater distances than FM.
 Range depends on wavelength, so AM with their longer waves (lower frequencies) can pass through obstacles with ease, resulting in greater range.
 Another reason is that the longer waves are reflected in the stratosphere, which again results in greater range.
+The top (and most expensive) handheld aviation radios tend to have better range by design.

 FM performs better where a wide spectrum of audio is required.
 Listening to music in AM isn’t much fun, for example.
 Considering that aviation communication is focused on the human voice, FM therefore isn’t necessary.